gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * FEATURE: Add OneDrive Germany compatibility
 * FIX: Failure to send existing translation version with update checks (on paid versions) resulted in redundant translation updates
 * FIX: Deal with a BackBlaze "first chunk too small" error correctly when doing chunked uploading
-* TWEAK: Block any updates from occuring during a restore
+* TWEAK: Block any updates from occurring during a restore
 * TWEAK: Force the predecessor Amazon S3 SDK to use virtual-hosted style bucket identification instead of path style
 * TWEAK: Refactor the remote storage logging code in Addon base v2
 * TWEAK: Removed the Keyy notice (Keyy now has a new owner)